 Distinguished Readers Series

-Rankine’s reading was one of many events slated for Fayetteville’s True Lit literary festival, which also featured an author talk by Newbery award-winning writer Louis Sachar.
+This reading is one of many events slated for Fayetteville’s True Lit festival, October 28 through November 3.
+In addition to numerous community workshops, readings, and performances, the festival will feature author talks by Newbery Award-winner Kwame Alexander and acclaimed children’s author Gordon Korman.
 The festival is organized by numerous local partners, including the Fayetteville Public Library and Fayetteville Public Schools.

 The Program in Creative Writing and Translation Distinguished Readers Series is made possible by the J. William Fulbright College of Arts and Sciences, the Department of English, the Walton Family Foundation, and the James E. and Ellen Wadley Roper Professorship in Creative Writing.